Pennington Gap Miners: History

 In 1948, the Mountain States League reformed, having last played in 1912.
 The Pennington Gap Miners joined the league.
-The 1948 Miners finished 59–54 (3rd) in the Mountain States League regular season, with the Harlan Smokies (56–63), Jenkins Cavaliers (35–78), Morristown Red Sox (70–46), Newport Canners (58–59) and Oak Ridge Bombers (65–43).
+The 1948 Miners finished 59–54 (third) in the Mountain States League regular season, with the Harlan Smokies (56–63), Jenkins Cavaliers (35–78), Morristown Red Sox (70–46), Newport Canners (58–59) and Oak Ridge Bombers (65–43).
 In the 1948 playoffs, the Hazard Bombers defeated the Pennington Gap Miners 3 games to 0.
 Pennington Gap's season attendance was 14,988, an average of 265, last in the league.

-The Pennington Gap Miners finished 62–63, placing 5th in 1949 and 44–82 to finish 8th and last in 1950, missing the playoffs in both seasons.
+The Pennington Gap Miners finished 62–63, placing fifth in 1949 and 44–82 to place eighth and last in 1950, missing the playoffs in both seasons.
 The 1950 team finished last in attendance, with 11,164.

 The 1951 season was the last for the Pennington Gap Miners.
-The Miners finished 54–71 to place 5th in the regular season and did not qualify for the playoffs.
+The Miners finished 54–71 to place fifth in the Mountain States League regular season standings and did not qualify for the four-team playoffs.
 Their season attendance at Leeman Field was 14,994.

 The Pennington Gap Miners folded from the Mountain States League after the 1951 season, as did the Jenkins Cavaliers.
 Pennington Gap has not hosted another minor league team.

 The ballpark

 Pennington Gap teams played minor league home games at Leeman Field.
 The ballpark site today is called "Leeman Field Park" and still contains baseball fields.
-The address is 605 Old Zion Road, Pennington Gap, Virginia, 24277.
+The ballpark is located at 605 Old Zion Road in Pennington Gap, Virginia.